jessepav/lacygoill-wiki-backup/fasd.md

 # Issues
 ## I keep opening a file but fasd never adds it to its database!

+Make sure your path doesn't contain more than 4 slashes.
+Use a relative  path, and switch to a  directory which is nearer to  the file if necessary.

-Make sure the name of the file does *not* contain whitespace.
+Also, make sure the name of the file does *not* contain whitespace.
 If it does, replace all whitespace with non-whitespace (like underscores).

-Also, don't quote your filename.
+Finally, don't quote your filename.

+---

+Alternatively, if  you don't want  to remember all  those rules, just  open your file from ranger; the latter uses a plugin which avoids those issues:

+    ~/.config/ranger/plugins/plugin_fasd_log.py